Category

 Languages

-Home-visiting program that provides families with personal visits, child screenings, group connections, and access to a resource network to support parents as they help their child learn, grow, and develop to their fullest potential.
-Parents as Teachers (PAT) seeks to increase parent knowledge of child development, improve parent practices, provide early detection of developmental delays and health issues, prevent child abuse and neglect, promote school readiness, and improve maternal and child health.
+Parents as Teachers (PAT) is a home-visiting program that provides families with personal visits, child screenings, group connections, and access to a resource network to support parents as they help their child learn, grow, and develop to their fullest potential.
+PAT seeks to increase parent knowledge of child development, improve parenting practices, provide early detection of developmental delays and health issues, prevent child abuse and neglect, promote school readiness, improve parent, child and family health and well-being, improve family economic well-being, and strengthen community capacity and connectedness.

-Recommended program duration is 2 years.
-According to PAT Implementation guidance, it is highly recommended that affiliates begin services as early as possible in the age range served, to build strong relationships with families and maximize impact.
+The recommended program duration is 2 years.
+It is highly recommended that affiliates begin services as early as possible in the age range served, to build strong relationships with families and maximize impact.
 While it is optimal for PAT affiliates to be designed to offer more than two years of services, affiliates must be designed to provide at least two years of services to families whose children are prenatal to kindergarten age.
 This does not mean that every family must participate for at least two years, but that the affiliate offers the opportunity for families to participate for at least two years depending on the age of their children when they enroll.
 For example, if an affiliate serves families until their children are age 5 and enrolls a family whose youngest child is 4 years old, it is understood that this family will have the opportunity to participate for one year.

 Materials: Necessary materials for implementation include a computer, internet access, printer, materials for parent-child activities, materials for group connections, and screening instruments.